Carl M. Williams Professor of Law and Social Responsibility

 J.D., New York University (1974), Order of the Coif and cum laude

 Dee Pridgen has been a member of the University of Wyoming's College of Law faculty since 1982.
 In addition to serving as the associate dean, she was selected as the Centennial Distinguished Professor for the 1995-99 term.
 She is currently the Carl M. Williams Professor of Law & Social Responsibility.
-She teaches or has taught classes in Consumer Protection, Contracts, Antitrust, Communications Law, Constitutional Law, and Internet Law.
+She teaches or has taught classes in Consumer Protection, Contracts, Antitrust, Communications Law, Constitutional Law, Internet Law and Payment Systems.